Infineon/mtb-example-wifi-mqtt-client/README.md

       ```
    </details>

 5. After programming, the application starts automatically.
-Observe the messages on the UART terminal, and wait for the device to make all the required connections.
+Observe the messages on the UART terminal and wait for the device to make all the required connections.

    **Figure 1.
 Application initialization status**

    ![](images/application_initialization.png)

-6. Once the initialization is complete, confirm that the message *"Press the user button (SW2) to publish "TURN ON"/"TURN OFF" on the topic 'ledstatus'..."* is printed on the UART terminal.
-This message may vary depending on the MQTT topic and publish messages that are configured in the *mqtt_client_config.h* file.
+6. Once the initialization is complete, confirm that the message **Press the user button (SW2) to publish "TURN ON"/"TURN OFF" on the topic 'ledstatus'...** is printed on the UART terminal.
+This message can vary depending on the MQTT topic and publish messages that are configured in the *mqtt_client_config.h* file.

 7. Press the user button (SW2) on the kit to toggle the LED state.